Jan--Henrik/LEDscape/README.md

 This fork also supports SK6812 RGBW LED's.

-TBD: Support RGBW color orders, Fix processing sketches/add at least one example
+TBD: ~~Support RGBW color orders, Fix processing sketches/add at least one example~~ Check timing for SK6812, could be not ideal

 Background
 ------